Nucleus Decomposition in Probabilistic Graphs: Hardness and Algorithms: Local Nucleus decomposition

 Once the $\kappa$ scores have been initialized as described above, a process of peeling ``removes'' the triangle $\t^*$ of the lowest $\kappa$-score, specifically marks it as {\em processed}, and updates the neighboring triangles $\t$ (those contained in the same 4-cliques as the removed triangle) in terms of $\Pr(X_{\G,\t,\l} \geq k)$.
 Because of the removal of $\t^*$ the cliques containing it cease to exist, thus $\Pr(X_{\G,\t,\l} \geq k)$ of the neighbors $\t$ will change.
 We recompute this probability using the formula in Equation~\ref{recursive}, where the sets of cliques ${\mathcal S}_{\t}$ are updated to remove the cliques containing $\t^*$.

 Algorithm~\ref{peelingnuclei} computes the nucleusness of each triangle in $\G$.
 In line~\ref{kappainitial}, for each triangle $\t$, $\kappa({\t})$ is initialized using Equation~\ref{recursive}.
-Array \textit{processed} checks whether a triangle has been processed or not in the algorithm (line~\ref{processedornot}).
-At each iteration (line~\ref{startiter}-\ref{enditer}), an unprocessed triangle $\t$ with minimum $\kappa({\t})$ is considered, and its nucleus score is set and is stored in array $\nu$ (line~\ref{setkappa}).
+Array \textit{processed} records whether a triangle has been processed or not in the algorithm (line~\ref{processedornot}).
+At each iteration (line~\ref{startiter}-\ref{enditer}), an unprocessed triangle $\t$ with minimum $\kappa({\t})$ is considered, and its nucleus score is set and stored in array $\nu$ (line~\ref{setkappa}).
 Then, the $\kappa(\t')$ values of all the neighboring triangles $\t'$ are updated using Equation~\ref{recursive}.
 The affected triangles are those unprocessed triangles which are part of the same $4$-clique with triangle $\t$.
 The algorithm continues until all the triangles are processed.
-At the end, each triangle obtain its nucleus score and an array $\nu$ with these scores is returned (line~\ref{nucleusscore}).
-Once all the nucleus scores are obtained for each triangle, we build $\l$-$(k,\theta)$-nuclei for each value of $k$.
+At the end, each triangle obtains its nucleus score and array $\nu$ with these scores is returned (line~\ref{nucleusscore}).
+Once all the nucleus scores are obtained, we build $\l$-$(k,\theta)$-nuclei for each value of $k$.

 \looseness=-1 Observe that the $\kappa$ values for each triangle at each iteration decrease or stay the same.
 This implies that $\kappa$ for each triangle $\t$ is a monotonic property function similar to properties described in \cite{batagelj2011fast} for vertices.
 Now, we can use a reasoning similar to the one in \cite{batagelj2011fast} to show that our algorithm, which repeatedly removes a triangle with the smallest $\kappa$ value, gives the correct nucleusness for each triangle.